An elderly gentleman and young girl carrying Tuschiya Kaban Randoseru

 Cowhide

-Our cowhide has a natural leather texture, making the surface durable enough for the wear and tear of daily life.
+Our Cowhide leather boasts a natural texture and a durable surface, making it ideal for withstanding the wear and tear of daily life.

 Read More